 Are molly fish aggressive?
 Mollies are not typically aggressive, but if you have both female and male mollies, surely the signs are similar to aggressive behavior when crowded or surrounded by aggressive tank mates.

 The reason for this behavior is the mating rituals of mollies which involve attention and seeking.
 This happens when the male molly chases a female molly or aggressively fights with another male molly in the tank.
 Further, like other animals, male molly fish become territorial and will try to protect their needs from other males in the tank.
+I think you got the answer to your question are molly fish aggressive?
+Let’s find out more about this behavior.

 Do Mollies fin nippers?